dlab-berkeley/Copilot-Fundamentals/README.md

 The codespace uploads this repository, along with any necessary packages, and allows you to run the materials in the cloud in a virtual Visual Studio Code that will look basically like what is on your computer.
-No installation is necessary from your end - you only need an internet browser.
+No installation is necessary from your end, you only need an internet browser.
 To save your work, the easiest way is to copy and paste the markdown files into a local file on your computer.
 If you are comfortable with Git, you can also fork this repository and commit your changes to your fork (instructions [here](https://docs.github.com/en/codespaces/getting-started/understanding-the-codespace-lifecycle#saving-changes-in-a-codespace)).

 ## Run the Code